HazyResearch/CaffeConTroll/README.md

 page](http://deepdive.stanford.edu/cdw/benchmarking.html).
 The GPU
 speedup is mostly for non-fundamental reasons.

-**New Technques** In the initial version of CcT, CcT's algorithms are identical to Caffe from a statistical point of view.
+**New Techniques** In the initial version of CcT, CcT's algorithms are identical to Caffe from a statistical point of view.
 However, CcT uses new lowering techniques to speed up convolutions and other layers inspired by join processing in relational databases.
 As everyone